When I talk about homeownership, usually I talk about the homeowners responsibility to properly take...

 It all starts with the layout.
 When planning out your baby’s room plan around the bedroom window.
 Try to avoid placing the baby’s crib or bed directly in front or close to the window, where a baby or child could easily reach or access the window.
 It’s better to play it safe and prevent any incidents from happening.

-Check all of the window locks throughout your home and make sure that they work; even if you think they’re out of reach for a baby or child.
+Check all of the window locks and safety latches throughout your home and make sure that they work; even if you think they’re out of reach for a baby or child.
 When they start moving around on their own, it won’t take long for them to get into trouble!
-To be extra safe, you can also install window guards or stops.
+To be extra baby safe, you can also install window guards or stops.

-If you’re planning to use existing window covers or shop for new ones, choose cordless window coverings, so there’s no chance of choking hazard.
 If it’s time to replace your old windows then it might be a good idea to consider purchasing windows with built-in blinds.
-These are blinds that are installed between the panes of glass, so they’re out of reach for little hands and pets, protected from dust, completely cordless, and can be controlled by a sliding control handle.
+These are window blinds that are installed between the panes of glass, so they’re out of reach for little hands and pets, protected from dust, completely cordless, and can be controlled by a sliding control handle.
 Anything that I don’t have to dust is a good choice for me.

 In some regions of North America, new code requires all newly constructed homes to have tamper-resistant receptacles installed, preventing young children from inserting objects into the outlet that can potentially cause them to receive a shock.
 For parents in older homes – double check your receptacles and see if you need to make some changes.